The conversion of a gas appliance requires a specialised level of understanding.

 * Some flueless room heaters may need burner tile replacement.

 ** Oxygen Depletion Pilots (ODP) must be fitted in accordance with conversion procedures.

 Testing the appliance is part of the conversion procedure.

 A flueless appliance does not have a dedicated flue and expels its combustion products directly into the surrounding air space.

 A critical part in testing an appliance after conversion is carrying out a quantitative analysis of the combustion products.
 This may not be included as part of the conversion procedure; however, the gasfitter is responsible for ensuring combustion levels comply to the relevant Australian Standards.

-Conversion or commissioning of an open flued appliance must only be performed if you can ensure combustion levels are with Australian Standards for that class of appliance.
+Conversion or commissioning of a flueless appliance must only be performed if you can ensure combustion levels are with Australian Standards for that class of appliance.

-Example: AS 4553 Gas space heating appliances, Clause 5.10.5 "The CO/CO2 ratio for indoor flueless space heaters shall not exceed 0.0002 when operating on available gas at manufacturer's specified test point pressure".
+Example: AS/NZS 5263.0 Gas appliances, Clause 5.13.4 - the CO/CO2 ratio for indoor flueless space heaters shall not exceed 0.002 when operating on available gas at manufacturer's specified test point pressure".